PaulGLujan/rust_api/README.md

 # Rust Property & Payment API

-A robust RESTful API built with Rust, Axum, and SQLx for managing users, properties, and payments.
-This project demonstrates modern Rust backend development practices, including database interactions with PostgreSQL, secure password hashing, and JWT-based authentication (foundational pieces are implemented).
+A robust and secure RESTful API built with Rust, Axum, and SQLx, designed for managing users, properties, and payments.
+This project serves as a practical demonstration of modern backend development principles using Rust, including asynchronous database interactions with PostgreSQL, secure password hashing, and a foundation for JWT-based authentication.
+It's envisioned as the core backend for a property management or real estate application.

 ## ✨ Features